 Yarn Labels

-- You will find the metres per ball, skein, O’Go, hank, cakes or cones on the labels of major manufacturers.
+- The metres per ball, skein, O'Go, hank, cake, or cone are found on the labels of major manufacturers.

-- You will see the weight assignment as well to match the project with the hook or needle size.
-In the label below its #5 Bulky Weight.
+- You will also see the weight assignment to match the project with the hook or needle size.
+On the label below, it's #5 Bulky Weight.

 - Generally speaking, crochet uses more yarn than knitting.